HL7/smart-app-launch/spec/conformance/index.md

 ### Capability Sets

 A *Capability Set* combines individual capabilities to enable a specific use-case.
-A SMART on FHIR server SHALL support one or more *Capability Set*s.
+A SMART on FHIR server SHOULD support one or more *Capability Set*s.
 Unless otherwise noted, each capability listed is required to satisfy a *Capability Set*.
 Any individual SMART server will publish a granular list of its capabilities; from this list a client can determine which of these Capability Sets are supported:

 #### Patient Access for Standalone Apps
 1. `launch-standalone`